-To find out the planning history of your property, including whether it has any permitted development rights (removed or not by a planning condition on a previous or original planning permission), we recommended you:
+To find out the planning history of your property, including whether it has any permitted development rights (removed by a planning condition on a previous or original planning permission), we recommended you:

 This will provide you with a list of all planning application numbers relating to your residential property.

-For help on what permitted development is and to see the categories of permitted development please refer to Schedule 2 Part 1 of the Town and Country Planning (General Permitted Development) Order 2015, as amended.
+For help on what permitted development is, and to see the categories of permitted development, please read Schedule 2 Part 1 of the Town and Country Planning (General Permitted Development) Order 2015, as amended.